satoki/ctf_writeups/Syskron_Security_CTF_2020/Stolen_licenses/README.md

 Another security contractor told us that the password of the ZIP file may be a single word that was recently added to a well-known dictionary.
 Unlock Hint for 30 points
 We already told you how we create our check digits …
+Unlock Hint for 60 points
+A security team pinpointed the possible words to open the ZIP file to [https://www.merriam-webster.com/words-at-play/new-words-in-the-dictionary](https://www.merriam-webster.com/words-at-play/new-words-in-the-dictionary)

 # Solution
 URLに飛ぶとlicenses.zipをダウンロードできる。